benmiller314/cdm2020fall/plans/lesson-02.md

 Then follow the instructions in the README file.
 </div>

 We'll work in Breakout Rooms for 10-15 minutes, then report back.
+Don't forget that you can use Zoom chat and screenshare to your advantage.

 Call me if you need me!
 Otherwise, I'll be floating from group to group.

 ## HW for next time: